Patrons can save much on Big Game snacks, beverages, party essentials in Jan. 27 – Feb. 9 Commissary Sales Flyer

-Get ready for the Big Game with fantastic savings on all your favorite snacks, beverages, and party essentials in the latest Commissary Sales Flyer, running Jan.
+FORT GREGG-ADAMS, Va. – Get ready for the Big Game with fantastic savings on all your favorite snacks, beverages, and party essentials in the latest Commissary Sales Flyer (https://shop.commissaries.com/store-flyer), running Jan.
 27 through Feb.
-9. (DeCA graphic)
+9.

+Whether you're planning a feast for family and friends or simply grabbing some treats to enjoy during the game, the Defense Commissary Agency (DeCA) has you covered.

+Commissaries are offering significant savings on USDA Choice short ribs at $10.31 per pound – ideal for slow-cooking, braising or grilling.
+You can also elevate any meal with thin cut pork chops at $2.07 per pound – perfect for weeknight dinners or game-time grilling.

 |Date Taken: